-APIs to look at:
+Relevant APIs:

 - org.jboss.security.xacml.sunxacml.finder.PolicyFinderModule is used to find a policy (or policy set) that matches the request evaluation context.
-Also used to lookup a policy that is referenced within a policy set by ID. - org.jboss.security.xacml.sunxacml.finder.AttributeFinderModule is used to find attribute values when evaluating a policy. - Constructing a policy set for the JBOSS engine: - see JCR 2.0 16.3 and JBossLDAPPolicyLocator as an example.
+Also used to lookup a policy that is referenced within a policy set by ID. - · org.jboss.security.xacml.sunxacml.finder.AttributeFinderModule is used to find attribute values when evaluating a policy. - Constructing a policy set for the JBOSS engine: - see JCR 2.0 16.3 and JBossLDAPPolicyLocator as an example.